 Local Government elections provide an opportunity to elect representatives who aspire, through the decisions they will be empowered to make on behalf of the community, to contribute to effective local government.

 Unlike State and Federal elections, it is not compulsory to vote in South Australian council elections and all voting is done by post.
 Enrolled voters receive a voting package through the mail and return their votes in a reply paid envelope.

 The rules for elections are set out in the Local Government (Elections) Act 1999 an act of the South Australian Parliament.

-These Guidelines operated to provide a general approval to authorise the placement or affixation of moveable signs, advertising candidates for election, on a road or onto infrastructure on a road.
+These Guidelines operate to provide a general approval to authorise the placement or affixation of moveable signs, advertising candidates for election, on a road or onto infrastructure on a road.

 All Local Government elections are conducted using the counting system known as proportional representation.
-In summary, a candidate is elected when a quota or predetermined proportion of the total number of formal ballot papers cast is obtained.
+A candidate is elected when a quota or predetermined proportion of the total number of formal ballot papers cast is obtained.

 To find out more about the elections and how the voting system works, visit the Electoral Commission SA's Council Election Fact Page.